 In October of 2014, and as an extension of our Makeshift initiative, we began a new series of events and conversations called On Design.
 This series explores art, design, makers, relationships, and how those who create can elevate craft in general.
 Natalie hosted our inaugural event, which was an exploration of the school of Bauhaus and the creative process.
 While it’s no substitute for being there in person, here are some of Natalie’s thoughts from the presentation.
 Feel free to share your own thoughts and join the conversation.
-(And we look forward to seeing you at the next event.)

 When making plans to expand The Factory beyond a space used solely for manufacturing, I initially imagined a place for our workshops to be housed along with a kitchen for catering.
 We now have a beautiful space for working and making, as well as a kitchen that accidentally developed into a weekday, lunch-only café that works in-service to our store and design + manufacturing facility.